Internet linguistics: British National Corpus

 The British National Corpus contains ample information on the dominant meanings and usage patterns for the 10,000 words that forms the core of English.

 The number of words in the British National Corpus (about 100 million) is sufficient for many empirical strategies for learning about language for linguists and lexicographers, and is satisfactory for technologies that utilize quantitative information about the behavior of words as input (parsing).

 However, for some other purposes, it is insufficient, as an outcome of the Zipfian nature of word frequencies.
 Because the bulk of the lexical stock occurs less than 50 times in the British National Corpus, it is insufficient for statistically stable conclusions about such words.
 Furthermore, for some rarer words, rare meanings of common words, and combinations of words, no data has been found.
 Researchers find that probabilistic models of language based on very large quantities of data are better than ones based on estimates from smaller, cleaner data sets.

 The multilingual Web

 The Web was clearly perceived as a multilingual corpus as early as 2013.
-According to Observatory of Linguistic and Cultural Diversity on the Internet, in 2024, around 750 languages have now digital codification, and amongst the estimated 50 billion webpages from 200 millions active websites, around 20% are in English or Chinese, and are followed by Spanish (7.7%), Hindi (3.8%), Russian (3.7%), Arabic (3.7%), French (3.4%) and Portuguese (3.1%).
+According to Observatory of Linguistic and Cultural Diversity on the Internet, in 2024, around 750 languages have now digital codification, and amongst the estimated 50 billion webpages from 200 million active websites, around 20% are in English, 19% are in Chinese, followed by Spanish (7.7%), Hindi (3.8%), Russian (3.7%), Arabic (3.7%), French (3.4%) and Portuguese (3.1%).
 The same source mention figures for "cybergeography of languages" regrouping data by language families and highlighting the fact that the Internet is the most multilingual realm ever existed.
 If today more than 95% of persons can use their first or second language to relate with the Internet, 90% of existing languages remain without digital existence, mainly minority and endangered languages.